miguelHx/log-analysis/README.md

   * For instance, the PostgreSQL database itself lives only inside the VM.
   * If you exit the terminal or reboot the computer, you will need to run `vagrant up` to restart the VM
 7. Now that you are logged in, run `cd /vagrant` to gain access to the shared directory
-8. Download the .sql file from [here](https://www.dropbox.com/sh/id32zcts13oiduw/AADE5LRHXN5sK6N4qSMqianfa?dl=0) and save it to the /vagrant directory
+8. Download the .sql file from [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip), unzip, put file into same directory as log-analysis.py
-8. The sql file should be in the folder now, so run `psql -d news -f newsdata.sql` to populate the database
+9. Run `psql -d news -f newsdata.sql` to populate the database
-9. Once the data is loaded, connect to the database using `psql -d news` and explore the tables using `\dt` and `\d table` commands and `select` statements.
+10. Once the data is loaded, connect to the database using `psql -d news` and explore the tables using `\dt` and `\d table` commands and `select` statements.
-10. Setup is complete!
+11. Setup is complete!
 Now it is time to run the log analysis program I wrote.

 ## Steps to Run Log Analysis